synhershko/KibanaDotNet/README.md

 	4. Run `elasticsearch\bin\elasticsearch.bat`
 2. Compile and run KibanaHost
 3. Go to http://localhost:5601/ to view Kibana

+If you are running on Windows using Visual Studio, and not as admin, you might need to register ACLs.
+KibanaHost will try to do this for you.
+See more info here: https://github.com/NancyFx/Nancy/wiki/Hosting-nancy-with-owin .

 On first launch KibanaHost will download the latest version of Kibana 4 automatically.
 You can change various configurations by editing the kibana.yml which will appear next to your application executable.
 Don't forget to restart, tho.